 Doing more time-intensive and creative pieces like this lingerie editorial represents part of my long-term vision for The Lingerie Addict.
 In a media cycle where everyone is concerned with virality and likes and dominating the conversation for all of five minutes, I want our focus to be a little slower, and on, hopefully, creating content that lasts and resonates with you.

 Do you have a favorite image from this shoot?
 I'd love to hear what it is in the comments.

 As with the first set of images shared, all garment credits are on each individual photo.
-I’d like to thank Ashleeta Beauchamp for modeling and Lars Kommienezuspadt for his photography.
+I'd like to thank Ashleeta Beauchamp for modeling and Lars Kommienezuspadt for his photography.
 Makeup is by Erika Reno with hair by Miss Rockabilly Ruby.
 All photos are styled by me, Cora Harrington, The Lingerie Addict.
 The location is The Kingsley House.
-I also cannot thank What Katie Did, Va Bien, Catherine D’Lish, Angela Friedman, Harlow & Fox, Morua Corsetry & Couture, Dottie’s Delights, and Layneau Collection enough for helping to make this editorial a reality.
+I also cannot thank What Katie Did, Va Bien, Catherine D’Lish, Angela Friedman, Harlow & Fox, Morua Corsetry & Couture, and Dottie’s Delights enough for helping to make this editorial a reality.